DanielBMarkham/Info-Ops/manuscript/backmatter.md

 Enjoyed the book?
 Interested in taking this to the next level, working with large groups and vague value propositions?
 Check out "Info-Ops 2: The Sequel"[^bm-1]

+If we take a rusty saw and saw the Product Owner into pieces, which I do not recommend doing, Info-Ops 1 is all about how, once you know what you want, getting it built with the minimum amount of waste, overhead, and friction.

+Info-Ops 2 is the other side of the Product Owner: figuring out what to build.
+It promises to be even more fun than this book.
+There are dozens of neat processes, tips, and tactics I'm looking forward to introducing you to.

 [^bm-1]: I had initially planned to include this material in this book.
 Feedback from alpha and beta readers, however, have shown me that 1) there are two different audiences, 2) people will skip ahead and not know what the hell is going on, then blame the author for being confused, and 3) once you really understand what's in this book you're ready for the rest of it -- but not until then.
 So I split it up into two parts.

 ### Meta, Large Teams, and Teams of Teams